AdminL3/Jugend-Forscht/Analysing/Sentimental/README.md

-# Analysing the Word Count of the New York Times Articles
+# Analysing the Sentiment ⬆✨

-In previous steps we gathered all the Data from the Articles and extracted the Text, now we will analyse the Sentiment
+Analysing the data, which we collected in [Step 2: Data Collection](../data-collection/)

 ## 1. Save data in Database